vmware-archive/kubeless/docs/runtimes.md

 By default Kubeless has support for the following runtimes:

  - Python: For the branches 2.7, 3.4 and 3.6
- - NodeJS: For the branches 6 and 8
+ - NodeJS: For the branches 6 and 8, as well as NodeJS [distroless](https://github.com/GoogleContainerTools/distroless) for the branch 8
  - Ruby: For the branch 2.4
  - PHP: For the branch 7.2
  - Golang: For the branch 1.10